Portsmouth couple and dogs rescued from house blaze

 "He did the right thing.
 He went back up to the bedroom, closed the door and dialled 999.

-"We got them out through the window using a ladder."'Lie on floor'
+"We got them out through the window using a ladder."

 Hampshire Fire and Rescue Service call handler Lisa Hepplestone gave advice to the couple over the phone until firefighters arrived at the property.